 The activities of HES are distinct from the Historic Scotland Foundation Trust (Charity number SC032044), which was set up in 2001 as an independent charitable trust to accept donations, gifts and legacies for the work of Historic Scotland or any successor body.

-We employ around 1,400 staff in a variety of professions from conservation, to archaeology, archives, and more.
+We employ around 1,400 people in a variety of professions, from conservation, to archaeology, archives, and more.
 Some are seasonal employees who work at our visitor sites as Stewards, Guides and within Admission and Retail teams.

-We aim to employ a workforce that reflects, at all levels, the diversity of society as a whole and our recruitment is governed by the Office of the Civil Service Commissioners Recruitment Code and our employment values.
+We aim to employ a workforce that reflects, at all levels, the diversity of society as a whole and our recruitment is governed by the Office of the Civil Service Commissioners Recruitment Code and our employment values and behaviours

 For all people we employ, whether permanent or short-term posts, we require proof of eligibility to work in the UK.
 This is verified during the recruitment process before any offer of employment.